Patient0/FirstClassLisp/README.md

 FCLisp>
 ```

+After each statement, the REPL prints out:
+* Steps: The number of Tasks that were performed
+* Expansions: The number of macro expansions that were performed (excluding cached expansions - see below)
+* Elapsed: How long it took

-This was done by augmenting the way that the reader reads in symbols that contain a "." or a "/".
+The Clojure/style .NET syntax was achieved by augmenting the way that the reader reads in symbols that contain a "." or a "/".
 "System.String/Format" is read in by the reader as "(slash (dot System String))".
 ".Equals" is read in by the reader as "(dot () Equals)".
 "dot" and "slash" are in turn defined as macros which use reflection to invoke the corresponding .Net method: